-- Cash: immediately. - TES securities in CRCC 's equity investment portfolio: It can obtain liquidity through: i) secondary market sales and ii) the Central Bank's intraday financing. - TES collateral: CRCC can cash them through their sale in the event of a Defaulting Member, CRCC and obtain T+0 liquidity through: i) secondary market sales and ii) central bank intraday financing. - Equity collateral: CRCC can trade them on the secondary market through the stock exchange and bring their compliance forward to T+0.
+- Cash on COP: immediately. - Cash on USD: Settlements and clearing must be done with COP so the CRCC would have to sell the USD in the spot markets and has applied a haircut to this liquid collateral. - TES securities in CRCC 's equity investment portfolio: It can obtain liquidity through: i) secondary market sales and ii) the Central Bank's intraday financing. - TES collateral: CRCC can cash them through their sale in the event of a Defaulting Member, CRCC and obtain T+0 liquidity through: i) secondary market sales and ii) central bank intraday financing. - Equity collateral: CRCC can trade them on the secondary market through the stock exchange and bring their compliance forward to T+0.

-CRCC, in accordance with its Rulebook, may make temporary use of cash collateral provided by Members to manage delay or default events of a Member.
+CRCC, in accordance with its Rulebook, may make temporary use of cash collateral provided by Members in both COP and USD, to manage delay or default events of a Member.
 Cash collateral is immediately available to CRCC in the deposit account - CUD at the Central Bank in the name of CRCC.
+As the clearing and settlement is done in COP the USD must be sold through the spot market.